joepurdy/zeus/README.md

 ### App

 For the App stack I've included resources for deploying a statically compiled JavaScript web app to S3 and using CloudFront as a CDN.
 Note: I didn't include any actual application code with the homework, it's assumed that the web frontend can be deployed as static HTML, CSS, and JS to the S3 bucket and served via CloudFront.

+I've also included a Lambda function that would act as an API layer between the web frontend and the DynamoDB and S3 resources from the database stack.

 ### DB